College of Liberal Arts & Sciences

 Graduate Program in Jewelry and Metal Arts

 MFA students are challenged to refine a variety of traditional, contemporary, and innovative metalworking techniques to produce high-quality professional portfolios.
 We encourage collaboration and interdepartmental exploration, allowing students to find their voice in our field.
-Outstanding works of the graduates have been acquired by major museums, including the Metropolitan Museum of Art, the American Craft Museum, and the Smithsonian Institution's National Museum of Design-Cooper-Hewitt Museum.
+Outstanding works of our alumni have been acquired by major museums, including the Metropolitan Museum of Art, the Museum of Art and Design, and the Cooper Hewitt, Smithsonian Design Museum.

 Graduate Bulletin: https://art.uiowa.edu/graduate-program/studio-art-graduate-bulletin